GA-repos/course-intro/README.md

 ## Course Logistics

-For all times we'll refer to Central Time Zone (CST) Times
+For all times we'll refer to Eastern Time Zone (EST) Times

 ### Weekly Schedule